 Important: In Coimbra, as in other Portuguese cities, the railway station in the city center is a railhead where only trains with the final destination Coimbra go.
 All the other trains that are passing through do stop at Coimbra-B. From there you have to take another train or a bus to the city center.

-Going from Coimbra to e. g.
-Lisbon, you have to go first to Coimbra-B and change trains there.
+For instance, if you go from Coimbra to Lisbon, you have to go first to Coimbra-B and change trains there.

 That’s important to know so you don’t miss any trains or connections.